 Software must not use these commands if ATS and PRI are not fully supported by all system components beyond the SMMU, such as a Root Complex or Endpoint, even if SMMU ID registers indicate support within the SMMU.

 An SMMU and system remain fully functional even if these commands are used without full system ATS and PRI support and do not deadlock.
-In this scenario these commands behave as a NOP.
+In this scenario these commands are IGNORED.